peterjmartinson/peterjmartinson.github.io/_posts/2018-04-10-Cosmic-Rays.md

 Every year or so, I check in on the sun.
 It has been very quiet lately.
 And I wonder, when will my kids next see a sun full of sunspots?
 Ten years?
 Seventy years?
 The measurements and analysis by the CRaTER team seem to suggest the latter.

-However, it's a different world now.
-Things have changed in the past seven years since the Grand Minimum forecast.
-The sun is a crafty beast.
+However, it's a different world now, and things have changed in the past seven years since the Grand Minimum forecast.
+The sun is a crafty beast, and is not following the forecast.
 Stay tuned for the next part in this series...